Hack Circle: Opposition and protest

 The destruction of the Hack Circle was an important issue for young people in Christchurch; in August 2007 Canterbury University student magazine Canta questioned four students on the issue, all had strong opinions on the redevelopment, despite apathetic opinions on other issues such as Student Association elections.
 Gloria Sharplin, a spokesperson for a protest that occurred at the mall on 7 August told The Press "Young people are being made to feel unwelcome.
 The hack circle and the fountain are not great places, but it is all you have when you have no money.
 They can't shut us up and just drive us out of the city."

 Another protest occurred on 13 August 2007, as demolition of the Stewart Fountain near the Hack Circle began.
 A number of young people were arrested for protesting against the demolition in the afternoon.
 That morning local industrialist Sir Robertson Stewart, the public benefactor who had offered to continue his family's funding of the fountain, had died.
 Protester Jayde Henry commented "It's terrible that they started today.
 They must have known."

 New Hack Circle

 In a 2009 Press article, Central City Business Association manager Paul Lonsdale referred to the former location of the Hack Circle, now a paved area with some seating (but notably no amphitheater) as "The new Hack Circle."

+In 2025 a sign was installed dedicating the location as 'Hack Circle'.